davidmoten/rxjava2-aws/README.md

 * Represent an SQS queue as an `Observable<SqsMessage>`
 * Full backpressure support
-* Low latency delivery (using long-polling which blocks a thread)
+* Supports low latency delivery (using long-polling which blocks a thread)
+* Supports higher latency delivery via scheduled polling (reduced thread blocking)

 ##Reading messages from an AWS SQS queue
 The method below blocks a thread (using long polling).